MichaelAHood/readmissions-risk-scorer/README.md

 ![Preditive Modeling Process](images/predictive-modeling-process.png)

-The above diagram demonstrates the general process by which patient EMR data can be combined with multiple data sources, such as census data, and socio-economic data to form a rich picture about patients.
+The above diagram demonstrates the general process by which patient Electronic Medical Records (EMR) data can be combined with multiple data sources, such as census data, and socio-economic data to form a rich picture about patients.
 With a dataset on hand, data scientists can create preditive models that learn the relationships between patient data and their propensity for different conditions, e.g. heart disease or risk of early readmission.

 ## 3. How to Use the Solution